OmerAlimoglu/REACT-project/README.md

 1. Create the project structure
 2. Create a search bar according to place, date and number of persons.
 3. Create a navbar at the top.
-4. Create a register and log in buttons.
-5. Create a home page.
+4. Create a home page.
-6. Create a result page.
+5. Create a search result page.
-7. Create a single hotel description page
+6. Create a single hotel description page
-8. Add the ability to adding the price and display the sum.
+7. Add the ability to calculate the price and display the sum.
-9. Create your own backend.
+8. Create your own backend.
-10. Use mongodb as your database and fetch the data from there.
+9. Use mongodb as your database and fetch the data from there.
-11. Prepare the repository
+10. Prepare the repository

 ## NICE-TO-HAVE
 - a new page for register and login.